A Penny Well Spent

 ‘Awful lot of security for a door leading to nothing,’ Clifford said, verbally poking their tour guide to reveal more.

-‘It’s private,’ he said gruffly and continued to walk.
+‘Awful lot of questions for a hotelier,’ he said gruffly as he turned away and continued to walk.

 ‘Only my friends call me that,’ Crapp grunted.

-‘Oh, I’m sorry,’ Clifford apologised, suddenly feeling a little more embarrassed and intimated.
+‘Oh, I’m sorry,’ Clifford apologised, feeling a little embarrassed and more than a little intimidated.

-Crapp’s face turned very serious, as he added, ‘And my enemies.’
+Crapp’s face turned very serious, as he leant forward ever so slightly and added, ‘And my enemies.’

 ‘That must be very confusing for you,’ Clifford pointed out.

-‘We were going to go to Trev’s Toilets, but we heard that closed down,’ Clifford added.
+‘We were going to go to Trev’s Toilets, but we heard that closed down,’ Clifford added, watching for any kind of reaction from the toilet mogul.
 ‘Very strange how he just went out of business like that, don’t you think?’

 ‘Also, do you have any toilets?’ asked Clifford.
 ‘As in… you know… I know you’ve got toilets, because you make them… I mean ones my wife can use.’

 Crapp slowly looked at Clifford suspiciously and then turned back to Jean.
-Sensing his tone, Jean gave an embarrassed little smile.
+Sensing his tone, Jean gave a smile that begged for sympathy.

 ‘Of course.
 Downstairs, end of the corridor,’ he said with the faintest hint of… it wasn’t a smile, but more of a patronising look of contentment.